 Step 3: Enter your Proxy IP and Port following by "Submit".
+For authenticated Proxy, use your username and password.

 3.5.4 EVE Management IP address reset

 If for any reason you need to change these settings after the installation, you can rerun the IP setup wizard.
 Type the following command in the CLI and hit enter: